-For bass traps, the important thing to remember is to measure the same distance from the center along the wall, then measure to the distance between the two points across the walls along the “imaginary” border of the bass trap.
+When building bass traps, the important thing to remember is to measure the same distance from the center along the wall, then measure the distance between the two points across the walls along the “imaginary” border of the bass traps.

 Be mindful of things like power outlets or other types of utility connections like a cable or broadband connection.

-Once you know the dimensions of your bass trap, you will then want to figure out what size workpieces you will need for your construction.
+Once you know the dimensions of your corner bass traps, you will then want to figure out what size workpieces you will need for your construction.

-While you do not have to prepare all of your workpieces ahead of time, it does help to do so for at least enough to make sure that the design will work in practice.
+While you do not have to prepare all of your workpieces ahead of time, it does help to do so to make sure that the design will work in practice.

-One of the most dangerous steps of a DIY bass trap is cutting the wood.
+One of the most dangerous steps of DIY bass traps is cutting the wood.

-You can pay a hardware store to do this for you if you do not have the tools or proficiency, but the cuts are not terribly difficult.
+You can pay a hardware store to do this for you if you don’t have the tools or proficiency, but doing the cuts shouldn’t be terribly difficult.

 First, cut your 2” x 2” planks into 24” lengths and cut a 45-degree bevel cut along the length of the 24” workpieces.

-You will then measure the particle board, bisecting first laterally and then diagonally, and cut so that it can form a top and bottom to the bass trap.
+You will then measure the particleboard, bisecting first laterally and then diagonally, and cut it so that it can form a top and bottom to the bass traps.

-Once you have made the cuts to your wooden workpieces, you will then assemble the frame.
+Once you have made the cuts to your wooden workpieces, you will then assemble the bass trap frame.

-Be sure to properly brace your workpieces to avoid error or injury, and be mindful that the longer face of the bisected 2” x 2” will go along the wall where the bass trap is positioned.
+Be sure to properly brace your workpieces to avoid error or injury, and be mindful that the long face of the bisected 2” x 2” will go along the wall where the DIY bass trap is positioned.

 Once you have built the frame, you will next want to fill it with some form of sound dampening insulation.